muizzthaqif10/api-quiz-app/README.md

 ##API for quiz app created using sequelize.js

-##API is published using Render and cloud mysql
+##API is published using Render and clever-cloud mysql

 ##View the website here https://bizmathpro.vercel.app/